Whitney Art and Wellness

-Beyond teaching art history, museums can be sites of community, reparative experiences, self-empowerment, empathy, and practicing skills of observation and perception.
-Researchers in neuroaesthetics, cardiology, and other fields continue to discover the mental health, heart health, and other benefits of aesthetic engagement.
-Art uniquely connects intellectually and emotionally to people in different ways, allowing for deep intersubjective exploration of how we make meaning in a convivial, collaborative, and enjoyable experience.
+Art museums can be sites of community, healing, personal growth, empathy, and seeing the world from new perspectives.
+Researchers in neuroaesthetics, cardiology, and other fields have found that spending time with art can support mental and heart health, and other benefits.
+Art can connect people intellectually and emotionally allowing for deep intersubjective exploration of how we make meaning through a convivial, collaborative, and enjoyable experience.
+Practicing skills of observation and perception, and making art allow participants to experience the reparative power of art.

 In collaboration with The Empathy Project at NYU Langone, the Whitney has developed a curriculum that engages medical students, faculty, and staff to build and practice empathy skills through guided close-looking, self-reflection on the experience of perception, and learning to understand other perspectives.

-These partnerships, and others, have provided invaluable insights into new ways we can engage with our community and offer meaningful wellness experiences, both for personal enrichment and to spread into the broader social community.
+These partnerships, provide invaluable insights into new ways we engage with our community and offer meaningful wellness experiences—for personal enrichment and the broader social community.

 Partners